ffuf/ffuf/README.md

   -debug-log string
     	Write all of the internal logging to the specified file.
   -e string
     	Comma separated list of extensions to apply.
 Each extension provided will extend the wordlist entry once.
+Only extends a wordlist with (default) FUZZ keyword.
   -fc string
     	Filter HTTP status codes from response.
 Comma separated list of codes and ranges -fl string